Improve PDF → Excel Accuracy: Practical Tips and Fixes (2025)

 How do I handle mixed decimal separators (1,25 vs 1.25)?

-Use CSV import locale settings or =VALUE(SUBSTITUTE(A2, ",", "."))
+Use CSV import locale settings or =VALUE(SUBSTITUTE(A2, ",", ".")) to normalize before calculations.

 OCR keeps misreading zeros and ones.
 What helps most?